Album Cover Credits Information for the Top-Selling Albums of All Time

 Gerald Scarfe (D, I), TBD (AD)

 An integral member of Pink Floyd’s team, Scarfe was involved in all of the visual aspects of The Wall, including the record packaging, the elaborate stage productions and Alan Parker’s cult-classic film.
-He’s published a book called The Making Of Pink Floyd: The Wall with many behind-the-scenes details provided.
+He’s published a book called The Making Of Pink Floyd: The Wall with many behind-the-scenes details provided and, in 2019, staged a hugely-successful sale of many of the production elements he created for the album.

 DOUBLE LIVE – GARTH BROOKS – CAPITOL NASHVILLE – 21